GiacomoGitHub/project-etch-a-sketch/README.md

             + runs document.getElementById("container").appendChild(div) each time to append this new div to #container;
     + Put them in a 16x16 grid using CSS
         + From this StackOverflow answer, you can use CSS to display .pixel as inline-block (https://stackoverflow.com/questions/33223511/how-can-i-make-a-40x40-grid-using-divs)
-        - Using CSS Grid seems a better option (https://css-tricks.com/snippets/css/complete-guide-grid/):
+        + Using CSS Grid seems a better option (https://css-tricks.com/snippets/css/complete-guide-grid/):
-            - add display: grid as a CSS property of #container
+            + add display: grid as a CSS property of #container
-                - add properties in CSS to style the grid to have 16 rows and columns
+                + add properties in CSS to style the grid to have 16 rows and columns using grif-template-columns and rows
-                - 1 fr for each element in the grid to keep it size responsive to the #container
+                + 1 fr for each element in the grid to keep it size responsive to the #container
-    - Adjust the margins and padding of the squares

 *** THIS IS TO CREATE THE DRAWINGS ***
-- Create a way to track the hovering of the mouse over the divs
-    - Event listeners seem the best option.
-Target the right div nodes
-        - Use the .pixel to target the right nodes
+- Use .addEventListener "mouseover" on the variable pixel inside the loop
-    - With the hovering, there has to be a change in the color of the div
-        - Use js event listeners to change the background color of .pixel divs
+    + in it, add a function that changes the background color of .pixel to black using target.style.backgroundColor = "black"

 *** THIS IS FOR ADDING ADDITIONAL FUNCTIONS TO THE TOY ***